amftnj846650059/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.

 This quote reminds us that optimizing code too early in the development process can lead to unnecessary complexity, bugs, and wasted time.
 It's often better to write clear, simple code first and optimize only when necessary, based on profiling and measurement.

+# 2023-12-13
+- "Premature optimization is the root of all evil" - Donald Knuth.

+As a programmer, it's important to focus on writing clear, maintainable code first and optimize later only when necessary.
+Spending too much time optimizing code that doesn't need it can lead to unnecessary complexity, bugs, and wasted time.
+It's better to write code that is easy to understand and modify, and then optimize only after profiling and identifying performance bottlenecks.